Data Wrangling Definition

 Does OmniSci Offer a Data Wrangling Solution?

 OmniSci harnesses the parallel processing power of CPUs and GPUs to power seamless interactivity and analysis of big data without the latency of CPU-based solutions.
-As a result, ML inferencing results can be viewed real-time in OmniSci for instant interactive visual analysis and data wrangling at speeds never before possible.
+As a result, ML inferencing results can be viewed real-time in OmniSci's interactive visual analytics platform for data wrangling at speeds never before possible.

 On the OmniSci analytics platform, instantly cross-filter and visually interrogate all of your data in Immerse, regardless of scale, and leverage the blazing fast SQL and Python data science integrations of OmniSciDB for deeper analysis.